COVID-19 Primer: What We Know and What We Don’t Know

 What is the risk?

 Most people, about 80 per cent, infected with COVID-19 have mild to moderate disease and recover on their own.
-According to statistics reporting site Worldometer, so far more than 200,000 people have fully recovered.
+According to statistics reporting site Worldometer, so far more than 2.1 million people have recovered.

 The Public Health Agency of Canada says that there is an increased risk of more severe outcomes for Canadians:

 - with compromised immune systems

 - with underlying medical conditions, the most common reported by Canadians have been cardiac disease, respiratory disease, and diabetes.

 Public Health data shows that although about a third (37 per cent) of cases have been in people 60 years of age and older, this age group represents 65 per cent of all reported hospitalizations, 64 per cent of all reported ICU admissions, and 95 per cent of deaths related to COVID-19.

 Confirming what was observed early in the outbreak, the WHO report found that individuals at highest risk for severe disease and death include people aged 60 and over, and those with underlying conditions such as hypertension, diabetes, cardiovascular disease, chronic respiratory disease and cancer.

 Dawn Bowdish, the Canada Research Chair in Aging and Immunity, says one of the reasons older people can get sicker is comorbidity, which refers to pre-existing conditions.